MorganJBradford/mr.-Robogers-Neighborhood/README.md

 Test-5: "It should return 'Beep!' if the number 1 is entered" Expect(beepBoop(1)).toEqual('Beep!')

+Test-6: "It should replace 0, 1, 2, or 3 in a return array with their associated string" Expect(beepBoop(5)).toEqual([0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5])

-Test-6: "It should return 'won't you be my neighbor' if the number 3 is present among a larger number" Expect(beepBoop(13)).toEqual('won't you be my neighbor')
+Test-7: "It should return 'won't you be my neighbor' if the number 3 is present among a larger number" Expect(beepBoop(13)).toEqual('won't you be my neighbor?')

 ## Description